kunalraykar30/Jenkins_CentOS/README.md

 #
 ```

 #### Please note: Jenkins is going to run on port 9090 as tomcat is also installed on same system which will run on port 8080.
-WHile Nexus is running on default port 8081
+While Nexus is running on default port 8081